As a leading multi-disciplinary set we are committed to providing you with expert advocacy and quality advice.

 Members of the team are currently instructed in relation to the Grenfell Tower Inquiry and the Independent Inquiry into Child Sexual Abuse and the team has experience with acting both for core participants and as counsel to the inquiry.
 Our members also frequently appear in complex and contentious matters, inquests involving numerous “Interested Persons” and matters with international dimensions.

-Please contact Ben Cressey one of our Senior Clerks, who will advise you on the best representation for your requirements and budget.
+Please contact Tom Green one of our Clerks, who will advise you on the best representation for your requirements and budget.
 Please call on 0207 427 6810 or email.

 Having a particular focus on cases in which the Article 2 ECHR investigatory obligation arises, we recognise the importance to the bereaved and the wider public interest of rigorous and fearless examination of the circumstances surrounding these deaths.